Pravinraja/Python_The_CallBack_Function_psychological_conditioning/README.md

 Calling a function inside another function

 In Our Python Program the def function calculate_food_preference calculates the strength of preference based on food's taste, smell, and texture.
 The example shows how operant conditioning, a term in Psychology: where behavior is influenced by rewards or punishments, can be modeled out in Python.
-This is done by calculating food preferences based on weighted sensory factors, simulating reinforcement mechanisms.
+This is done by calculating food preferences based on weighted sensory factors, simulating reinforcement in Psychology.

 The formula assigns weights to each factor (e.g., taste = 50%, smell = 30%, texture = 20%).
 We can Adjust these weights to reflect our psychological model.